cableguy99/docs/docs/general/faq.md

 #### What problem is Tao aiming to solve?
 The problems that Tao aims to solve can be summarized as follows:

-- The network congestion (low transaction time)
+- Network congestion (low transaction time)
 - High transaction fees
 - Lack of focus on music economy pain points
 - Lack of focus on music economy data requirements